Dynamical symmetry breaking in geometrodynamics: The Reissner-Nordstr o m geometry as an example

-where the local scalar $\alpha$ is the complexion, we are able to write the stress-energy in terms of the extremal field $\xi_{\mu\nu}$ and its dual.
+where the local scalar $\alpha$ is the complexion, we are able to establish the stress-energy in terms of the extremal field $\xi_{\mu\nu}$ and its dual.
 We can express the extremal field as,

 Extremal fields are essentially electric fields and they satisfy,